Skip to main content

 Gonadorelin has emerged as a viable alternative to HCG, particularly in recent years when the availability of HCG has been a concern.
 Gonadorelin’s mechanism of action, stimulating the pituitary to produce LH and FSH, is seen by some as a more natural way to maintain testicular function.

-By preserving the of gonadotropins, Gonadorelin may help to maintain a more balanced hormonal milieu.
+By preserving the pulsatile release of gonadotropins, Gonadorelin may help to maintain a more balanced hormonal milieu.
 The protocol for Gonadorelin administration often involves more frequent, smaller subcutaneous injections, sometimes even daily, to mimic the natural pulsatile release of GnRH.
 This is a key difference from HCG’s less frequent dosing schedule.

 The goal of this pulsatile dosing is to stimulate the pituitary without causing downregulation of the GnRH receptors.
 Low doses of Gonadorelin have been shown to increase LH production, while high doses can paradoxically shut down LH production.
 This makes accurate dosing critical for its effectiveness.